Code of Ethics

 Welcome to the official Website of the Free Cherokees.
 It is an inter-tribal organization founded in 1989 to provide an national umbrella under which independent bands and clans can organize to practice traditional Native American ceremonies, customs and spirituality.

 We are people with Native American ancestry, mostly from the Woodland tribes of the Midwest and East Coast.
-We consist of sub-groups which are located in Alabama, Georgia, Florida, Massachusetts, Ohio and Tennessee.
+We consist of sub-groups which are located in Alabama, Georgia, Florida, Massachusetts, Ohio, Tennessee, and The Pacific Northwest.

 We are not federally-recognized nor do we have any official ties to local, state or federal governments.
 We intentionally do not seek government funding or recognition.
 We are a totally independent organization, and operate independently in keeping with traditional ways.